-Fig 3. a (Paraglomeraceae spore), b (Glomeraceae spore). c, d (spores belonging to the families Paraglomeraceae) The portion of e (Glomeraceae spore), f (Claroideoglomeraceae spore), and g (auxiliary cells of Gigasporaceae) (red arrow) all of them are some Glomeromycota morphotypes from the cocoa in fields studied were shown (Luis-Alaya et al., 2023).
+Figure 3. a (Paraglomeraceae spore), b (Glomeraceae spore). c, d (spores belonging to the families Paraglomeraceae).
+The portion of e (Glomeraceae spore), f (Claroideoglomeraceae spore), and g (auxiliary cells of Gigasporaceae) (red arrow), all of which are some Glomeromycota morphotypes from the cocoa in fields studied, were shown (Luis-Alaya et al., 2023).